 US authorities have arrested two-dozen people in connection with money-laundering and BEC scams.

-Today's issue includes events affecting China, Czech Republic, European Union, India, Kenya, Democratic Peoples Republic of Korea, Pakistan, Russia, Ukraine, United Kingdom, United States
+Today's issue includes events affecting China, Czech Republic, European Union, India, Kenya, Democratic Peoples Republic of Korea, Pakistan, Russia, Ukraine, United Kingdom, and United States.

 Bring your own context.

 Notes on security training.